-Use this calculator to easily calculate the APY (Annual Percentage Yield) of a deposit based on the simple annual interest rate and the compounding period.
-Allows calculating APY based on daily, monthly, quarterly, semiannual, and annual interest compounding, corresponding to compounding once per day, month, quarter, 6-months and 12-months (once per year).
+Use this online APY calculator to easily calculate the APY (Annual Percentage Yield) of a deposit based on the simple annual interest rate and the compounding period.
+Allows calculating APY of savings based on daily, monthly, quarterly, semiannual, and annual interest compounding, corresponding to compounding once per day, month, quarter, 6-months and 12-months (once per year).

 Using the APY calculator